 For the first half of my photojournalism career I regarded those words of Jesus as distant Sunday School platitudes, hardly as relevant as my next photo assignment.
 At a mid-career pivot point, spiritually empty and desperate, I visited an Episcopal church in Miami and met Father Vic Bolle who introduced me to a living, loving Jesus, far beyond my skepticism and assumption of irrelevance.
-Since that midlife revelation and my repentance, I have tried--and often failed--to live out the challenge to be light as a Christian.
+Since that mid-life revelation and my repentance, I have tried--and often failed--to live out the challenge to be light as a Christian.

-While I am now stepping back from global travels as a photojournalist, I am blessed to begin a new vocation as a humble light for Christ.
+While I have now stepped back from global travels as a photojournalist, I am blessed to begin a new vocation as a humble light for Christ.
 In 2016 I was received as a brother in the Anglican Franciscan Order of the Divine Compassion.
 As a Franciscan, I strive to live the St. Francis Prayer: “Where there is hatred, let us sow love; where there is injury, pardon; where there is discord, union; where there is doubt, faith; where there is despair, hope; where there is darkness, light; where there is sadness, joy.”

 ...the boy sipping water from a soldier’s canteen was a victim of the infamous Christmas 1972 earthquake in Nicaragua.